Dental Implant Problems and Complications

 - Placed into healthy vital bone

-What to do if there is a dental implant complication?
+What to do if there is an implant complication?

 Early detection of implant problems is critical.
 When things do not seem right with a dental implant, they usually are not right.
 Implants heal very quickly and usually with minimal symptoms and no major incident.
 The best course of action when an implant is failing is early diagnosis of failure and speedy removal of the implant.
 If a failing implant is left in the jaw bone it will cause pain and bone loss at the very least.
 The failing implant can also potentially cause harm to other teeth and possibly a bad infection.